mcmahon-lab/ONN-device-control/README.md

 # ONN-device-control

-This repository contains the device control modules for implementating the optical matrix-vector multiplier demonstrated in the following paper:
+This repository contains the device control modules for the optical matrix-vector multiplier demonstrated in the following paper:

 Author *et al.* (2021).
 An optical neural network using less than 1 photon per multiplication. *Journal Title, Volume* (Issue), page range.
 DOI